sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 > - [...] provide a plan for greater openness in federal science and research activities
 > - prioritize open source code in developing digital solutions

+ESDC is identified as a lead department in the plan.

 ### Policy on Service and Digital <!-- omit in toc -->

 The [Policy on Service and Digital](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32603) and its supporting instruments serve as an integrated set of rules that set out how GC organizations manage service delivery, information and data, information technology, and cyber security in the digital era.
 These rules include areas of responsibility for the CIO of Canada and deputy heads across the GC.

 > - The CIO of Canada is responsible for: [...]
-Establishing [guidance](https://www.canada.ca/en/government/system/digital-government/digital-government-innovations/open-source-software.html) to support innovative practices and technologies, including open-source and open-standard applications, and agile application development.
+Establishing guidance to support innovative practices and technologies, including open-source and open-standard applications, and agile application development.
 > - Deputy heads are responsible for: [...]
->   - Maximizing the release of departmental information and data as an open resource, discoverable through the Government of Canada open government portal...
+>   - Maximizing the release of departmental information and data as an open resource, discoverable through the GC open government portal designated by the Treasury Board of Canada Secretariat, while respecting information security, privacy, and legal considerations.
+>   - Prioritizing departmental information and data to be added to the GC open government portal, informed by public demand.
->   - Providing authorized users of the departmental electronic network and of departmental devices with open access to the Internet, including Government of Canada and external Web 2.0 tools and services that enhance productivity, communication and open collaboration...
+>   - Providing authorized users of the departmental electronic network and of departmental devices with open access to the Internet, including Government of Canada and external Web 2.0 tools and services that enhance productivity, communication and open collaboration.

 #### Directive on Automated Decision-Making <!-- omit in toc -->